wangkang85/brain-dump/principles.md

 - Reduce fear by planning for the worst case and practicing the contingency plan.
 - Seize the fate through the mastering of probabilities.
 - Judge the impact of historical events from the civilization's perspective, not from the individual's perspective.

+Decision-making Principles
+- A wise decision can only be made on top of well-defined constraints (bottom lines) and objectives.
+- Optimal decisions can even be made by a machine given enough context; our conscious suboptimal decisions actually defined us.
+- For consequential decisions, document the decision process so the decision framework can be refined in the future.
+- Thoughtful opinions held loosely - reality is the ultimate judge of objectivity.
+- Think big but move in baby steps.
 - For critical and rare decisions, think from the perspective of the bigger group and even human civilization.

 Investment Principles